 Image Editing Software

 There will be a time when you need to edit a photo, make some customizations to a banner, or get creative and design something yourself.
 Image editing software like Adobe Photoshop comes to your rescue.
 With only a $20.99/m plan you can have the best software in the industry, but if you are looking for free options, then you have GIMP and Paint.NET.
-There is also a great online image editor called Canva which is free, doesn’t need download or installation.
+There is also a great online image editor called Canva which is free and doesn’t need download or installation.
 You will have access to all the tools for simple image editing, creative tools to design simple artworks, and collaboration & teamwork capabilities.

 Video Editing Software